TeCoEd/minecraft-photobooth/worksheet.md

 ```

 ## Testing the PiCamera

-This will load the Python IDLE code editor which you will use to write the Photo booth program

 Next we need to create a function which will control the PiCamera.
 A function is made up of a number of lines of code which control a task, in this example they control the PiCamera.
 However, it takes several lines of code to do this.
 By creating a function you can use a short word or phrase to call the lines of code.